Object-Based Mixing

 /source/*/z

 where * refers to the source number in One.
-Coordinates should be sent as floating point numbers in absolute distance in meters, which will position the source at an absolute 3D position.
+Coordinates should be sent as floating-point numbers in absolute distance in meters, which will position the source at an absolute 3D position.

 BlackTrax Tracking Integration

-Fulcrum One supports the BlackTrax real-time tracking system with the ability to track and position both OBM sources and loudspeakers in real time.
+Fulcrum One supports the BlackTrax real-time tracking system with the ability to track and position both OBM sources and loudspeakers in real-time.
 Controls are available under the project Settings screen.

-To use BlackTrax, toggle the "BlackTrax Enabled" switch to the on position.
+To use BlackTrax, toggle the "BlackTrax Enabled" switch to the On position.
 The system will report the IP address and port that it is using to listen for BlackTrax trackable IDs.
 If a BlackTrax system is sending to that port, Fulcrum One will auto-populate the object list with the trackable names that are found.
 Alternately, you may enter trackables manually.

-If the BlackTrax coordinate system does not match the One coordinates, you may reassign the X, Y and Z coordinates accordingly.
+If the BlackTrax coordinate system does not match the One coordinates, you may reassign the X, Y, and Z coordinates accordingly.

 In addition, each trackable can be enabled or disabled and can be assigned to either an OBM source or a speaker.
 An "offset" control is also provided to move the trackable data by a fixed amount.